 - Benefits under a dependent-care assistance program

-- Military Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP) Arizona State Tax Benefits: SBP, RCSBP and RSFPP annuities are not subject to Arizona income taxes.
+- Arizona State Tax Exemption for Military Survivor Benefit Plan (SBP), Reserve Component Survivor Benefit Plan (RCSBP), and Retired Serviceman’s Family Protection Plan (RSFPP) Annuities: SBP, RCSBP and RSFPP annuities are not subject to Arizona income taxes.

 - Service member is in Arizona in compliance with military orders

-- Arizona Property Tax Exemptions for Disabled Veterans and Surviving Spouses: The property of a resident disabled Veteran, or their Surviving Spouse may be exempt from taxation up to $4,375 of the assessed value.
-The amount of exemption authorized for a disabled Veteran is equal to $4,375 multiplied by their VA disability percentage.
-The total assessed value of property in Arizona must not exceed $29,418.
+- Arizona Property Tax Exemptions for Disabled Veterans and Surviving Spouses: The property of a resident disabled Veteran, or their surviving spouse may be exempt from taxation up to $4,748 of the assessed value.
+The amount of the exemption is equal to $4,748 multiplied by their VA disability percentage.
+Total assessed value of property in Arizona must not exceed $31,347.

 Income from all sources cannot exceed:

-- $43,733 per household with Children under age 18 residing with Applicant
+- $46,600 per household with children under age 18 residing with applicant

 The exemption is applied to real estate first, then to a mobile home or an automobile.